drduh/macOS-Security-and-Privacy-Guide/README.md

 Otherwise, get programs from trusted sources like directly from the developer's website or GitHub.
 Always make sure that the browser/terminal is using HTTPS when downloading any program.

-You should also avoid programs that ask for lots of permissions and third party closed source programs.
+You should also avoid programs that ask for lots of permissions and third-party closed source programs.
 Open source code allows anyone to audit and examine the code for security/privacy issues.

 ## App Sandbox